radixdlt/babylon-node/.github/pull_request_template.md

 ## Before you open a PR

-Please red our [Contributing Guidelines](CONTRIBUTING.md) before opening a PR.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before opening a PR.

 ## Title
 Recommendations for the title: